blank

 This new regulation undoubtedly implies an increase in expenses for wine producers, since they will be forced to modify their labels by adding the QR code and the energy label.
 In addition, as the winemaker points out, “wine distributors will have to educate their customers and they must be trained in oenology for this, to at least be able to explain why this or that additive is found in the wines they market”.
 Laurent Chancholle goes a step further by stating that “certain winemakers and restaurants will review their purchasing strategies based on the compositions”.

-Consumers will undoubtedly value producers who use fewer additives in general.
-“I don’t think consumers are willing to agree to pay more for a reference wine they know because it is produced with fewer additives,” concludes the winemaker.
+Consumers will value producers who use fewer additives in general.
+“I don’t think consumers will be willing to pay more for a reference wine they know because it is produced with fewer additives,” the winemaker concludes.

 More articles